Edinburgh Evening News: Circulation

 According to ABC figures for February 2014, the paper's circulation was 28,000, down from 32,160 in the preceding February.
 In 2016 this had dropped to 18,362, falling again to 16,660 by February 2018.
+In 2023, the circulation was 6,226.

 In November 2018, the owners of the Edinburgh Evening News holding company The Scotsman Publications, Johnston Press, went into administration.
 The assets were sold to JPIMedia.

 The Evening News competed with the Edinburgh Evening Dispatch until 1963 when it subsumed the rival publication.
 It is now the second biggest news website in Edinburgh following the launch of the Edinburgh Live website in September 2018.

 Alongside its sister publications The Scotsman and Scotland on Sunday, the Edinburgh Evening Edinburgh News was formerly headquartered in the Scottish capital at Barclay House at 109 Holyrood Road (now the main business address of Grand Theft Auto video game makers, Rockstar North).
 The newspapers vacated the premises in 2014 downsizing to Orchard Brae House on Queensferry Road, in a move which saved the Johnson Press group (as it then was) approximately one million pounds per year in costs.